-HowGood is a SaaS data platform with the worlds largest database on food and personal care product sustainability.
-With more than 33,000 ingredients, chemicals and materials assessed, HowGood helps leading brands, retailers and restaurants improve their environmental and social impact.
+HowGood is an independent research company and SaaS data platform with the world’s largest database on food product sustainability.
+With more than 33,000 ingredients, chemicals and materials assessed, HowGood helps leading brands, retailers, suppliers and restaurants to measure, manage, and communicate their environmental and social impact.

 Perhaps the most straightforward of the research spectrums, Distribution assesses how far a food product and its component ingredients must travel to reach the consumer.